 Tongariro National Park, New Zealand

-Geologically, the park was built by volcanic processes lasting for over two million years.
+Geologically, the park was built by volcanic peaks and the lava flow lasting for over two million years.
 The three volcanoes are the southern-most point of a 2500 km line of volcanoes, where the Australian plate meets the Pacific plate.
 The Pacific Plate subducts under the Australian plate and melts due to the high temperatures of the aesthenosphere – causing magma to rise through the weak parts of the Earth’s crusts.
 These volcanic processes built the mountains of the park, along with two inactive volcanoes to the north of the park, Pihanga and the Kakaramea-Tihia Massif.
+Ngauruhoe is an active volcano today.
 Glacial processes have also shaped the striking landforms of the park.

 Tongariro National Park was established in 1887, making it the oldest national park in New Zealand, and the sixth-oldest in the world.
 The park was first established thanks to members of the Ngati Tuwharetoa iwi (tribe), who wanted to restrict European settlement in a landscape that they considered sacred.
 The iwi had the lands surveyed by the Native Land Court, with the result that they were set aside for certain chiefs.
 The following year the land was conveyed to the Crown, on the condition that the three volcanic peaks remain protected.